I am going to let you in on a little secret.

 Because I’ve seen it first hand.

 I first really started journaling in 2009.
 I had just kicked my husband out for infidelity.
 Through one whole hardbound journal, I spilled out all of the feelings and emotions… as well as the cruelty… that I was experiencing.
-I put to words the things my heart could not explain.
+I put into words the things my heart could not explain.
 I cried.
 I grieved.
 And cried some more.

 I wrote Bible verses to remind me of God’s promises.
 I just wrote and wrote, without editing (no spell check there 😉 ), until I could not feel anything else inside.
 I was empty.